drake7/drake7/README.md

 -->

 # Hi there, I'm Deepak - 👋
 I am a backend developer with major experience in Java and Spring Framework.
-I worked for Airtel-Xlabs,Amdocs and THBS in past 5 year and am currently working for SRM Softwares(Vancouver).
+I worked for SRM Software Inc, Airtel-Xlabs, Amdocs, and THBS in the past 5 years and am currently working for HCLTech Canada.

 ## I'm a Developer & Learner!!

-- 🌱 I’m currently learning to be AWS Developer.
+- 🌱 I’m currently learning to be an AWS Developer.
 - 👯 I’m looking to collaborate with other developers for Large-scale Projects
 - 🥅 2024 Goals: Get AWS Certified and explore System Design.
 - ⚡ Fun fact: I love reading about system design and their implementations.